E V Thompson

 ALEX VALENTE is a European half-Yorkshire, half-Tuscan freelance translator.
-He has researched comics, poetry, and their translation, edits the Arts section of the Norwich Radical, regularly translates for Booksinitaly.com, and does voluntary work for non-profit organisations.
+He has researched comics, poetry, and their translation, co-edits the Norwich Radical, regularly translates for Italian literary agencies, and does voluntary work for non-profit organisations.
 He's on Twitter as @DrFumetts.

 Catherynne M. Valente